bhuone-garbu/ms-blog/README.md

 ## Concepts:

-These concepts are more important and covered in this repo.

-* Micro-services design and philosophy (how they should behave and work)
-* Designing EventBus for async operations
-* Forget monolithic
-* Dockerization of services
-* K8s deployments

 The project attempts to build the following different microserices as proof of concept:

 * client (React client for FE)